-Box 1: Multi-tiered clause - ICC Mediation Model Clause D: Obligation to refer disputes to mediation under the ICC Mediation Rules, followed by arbitration if required $^\circ$
+Box 1: Multi-tiered clause - ICC Mediation Model Clause D: Obligation to refer disputes to mediation under the ICC Mediation Rules, followed by arbitration if required

 'In the event of any dispute arising out of or in connection with the present contract, the parties shall first refer the dispute to proceedings under the ICC Mediation Rules.
-If the dispute has not been settled pursuant to the said Rules within [45] days following the filing of a Request for Mediation or within such other period as the parties may agree in writing, such dispute shall thereafter be finally settled under the Rules of Arbitration.
-One or more arbitrators appointed in accordance with the said Rules of Arbitration.'
+If the dispute has not been settled pursuant to the said Rules within [45] days following the filing of a Request for Mediation or within such other period as the parties may agree in writing, such dispute shall thereafter be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules of Arbitration.'